+rC1 Who?

-Rules rC1 Who? .1 Section 2.B (Core Duties): applies to all BSB regulated persons except where stated otherwise, and references to "you" and "your" in Section 2.B shall be construed accordingly.
-Section 2.C (Conduct Rules): .2 Applies to all BSB regulated persons apart from unregistered barristers except where stated a otherwise. .b Rules C3.5, C4, C8, C16, C19 and C64 to C70 (and associated guidance to those rules) and the guidance on Core Duties also apply to unregistered barristers.
-References to "you" and "your" in Section 2.C shall be construed accordingly Section 2.D (Specific Rules): applies to specific groups as defined in each sub-section and .3 references to "you" and "your" shall be construed accordingly. rC2 When? .1 Section 2.B applies when practising or otherwise providing legal services.
-In addition, CD5 and CD9 apply at all times. .2 Section 2.C applies when practising or otherwise providing legal services.
-In addition, rules C8, C16 and C64 to C70 and the associated guidance apply at all times.
-Section 2.D applies when practising or otherwise providing legal services. .3 Sections 2.B, 2.C and 2.D only apply to registered European lawyers in connection with professional .4 work undertaken by them in that capacity in England and Wales.
+- .1 Section 2.B (Core Duties): applies to all BSB regulated persons except where stated otherwise, and references to "you" and "your" in Section 2.B shall be construed accordingly. - .2 Section 2.C (Conduct Rules): - .a Applies to all BSB regulated persons apart from unregistered barristers except where stated otherwise. - .b Rules C3.5, C4, C8, C16, C19 and C64 to C70 (and associated guidance to those rules) and the guidance on Core Duties also apply to unregistered barristers.

+References to "you" and "your" in Section 2.C shall be construed accordingly rC2 When?

+.3 Section 2.D (Specific Rules): applies to specific groups as defined in each sub-section and references to "you" and "your" shall be construed accordingly.

+- .1 Section 2.B applies when practising or otherwise providing legal services.
+In addition, CD5 and CD9 apply at all times. - .2 Section 2.C applies when practising or otherwise providing legal services.
+In addition, rules C8, C16 and C64 to C70 and the associated guidance apply at all times. - .3 Section 2.D applies when practising or otherwise providing legal services. - .4 Sections 2.B, 2.C and 2.D only apply to registered European lawyers in connection with professional work undertaken by them in that capacity in England and Wales.